DEbbevi/ethix_ai/README.md

 ## Contributing

-Please contribe to the project by creating a pull request.
+Please contribute to the project by creating a pull request.

 ## License